snowyu/inherits-ex.js/docs/modules/newPrototype.md

 Creates a new object with a prototype chain from a given class and constructor function.

+**Note**: Not used more for can not overwrite the prototype of ctor.

 #### Parameters

 | Name | Type | Description |